 About Energy Fuels

-Energy Fuels is a U.S. producer of many critical minerals.
+Energy Fuels is a U.S. producer of several critical minerals.
 Energy Fuels is the largest uranium (U3O8) producer in the United States.
-They produce the most advanced rare earth element (REE) product in the U.S. today (high-purity mixed REE carbonate).
-Energy Fuels produces vanadium (V2O5) when market conditions warrant, and the company is making strides in creating a new U.S. supply chain for medical isotopes needed for emerging cancer therapies.
+They produce the most advanced rare earth element (REE) product in the U.S. today (high-purity, partially-separated mixed REE carbonate).
+Energy Fuels produces vanadium (V2O5) when market conditions warrant, and the company is making strides in creating a new U.S. supply chain for certain medical isotopes needed for emerging cancer therapies.
 Energy Fuels also recycles certain materials for the recovery of uranium, vanadium, and potentially medical isotopes.

-Energy Fuels’ core competency is receiving, handing, managing, and producing products from naturally radioactive raw materials.
+Energy Fuels’ core competency is receiving, handing, managing, and producing products from naturally radioactive ores and raw materials.
 This is the common thread connecting uranium, rare earths, vanadium, medical isotopes, and recycling.

-Energy Fuels is a proven U.S. producer of uranium with an exceptional past track record of production, sales and deliveries.
-Uranium markets have improved in recent years to enable the company to resume production and sales, as early as 2022.
+Energy Fuels is a proven U.S. producer of uranium with an exceptional track record of production, sales and deliveries.
+Uranium markets have improved in recent years to enable the company to resume production and sales, as early as 2023.